ancyra2/django-on-docker/README.md

-Django, Postgres and Nginx on Docker for backend projects
+#Django, Postgres and Nginx on Docker for backend projects

+##Starting as Development Process